 Both the WRC and the South African Bureau of Standards are key partners of the water sector to ensure on-going research into relevant topics, knowledge and information sharing, uptake of new and appropriate technologies and continuous revision of national standards and benchmarks.
-The role of sector organisations such as the WISA, the South African Local Government Association (SALGA) and South African Cities Network (SACN) and others, are important in terms of raising the awareness of issues that require further R&D, as well as being a conduit for channelling research and development findings through to the sector.
+The role of sector organisations such as the Water Institute of South Africa (WISA), the South African Local Government Association (SALGA) and South African Cities Network (SACN) and others, are important in terms of raising the awareness of issues that require further R&D, as well as being a conduit for channelling research and development findings through to the sector.